Cholesterol checks on antipsychotics

 If you take an antipsychotic, your cholesterol (a lipid panel) should be checked at the start and yearly.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 66% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 66% of the time it should have happened.

 Build a checklist for your own care →